Did Rihanna's 'Love' For Chris Brown Put An End To Her Romance With Karim Benzema?

 While sources later noted that Rihanna was “keeping her options open” when it comes to dating, it appears that Rihanna’s relationship with Benzema “faded out” after she distanced herself from both Karim and Lewis Hamilton around the time of her eighth studio album release, Anti, in early 2016.

-Now, it appears that sources close to Karim Benzema are weighing-in with their thoughts on what led the duo to call an end to their budding romance, with one source blaming Rihanna’s past romance with Chris Brown as the reason for the singer’s inability to get close to the Real Madrid star.
+Now, it appears that sources close to Karim Benzema are weighing in with their thoughts on what led the duo to call an end to their budding romance, with one source blaming Rihanna’s past romance with Chris Brown as the reason for the singer’s inability to get close to the Real Madrid star.

 According to a new report from The Sun, Rihanna’s feelings for ex-boyfriend Chris Brown prevented her from being able to get romantically involved with Benzema, despite the fact that she had “a lot of fun” with the footballer.